 Start tab Add to batch.

 Open the fluorescent (fluor) folder of the same specimen.
 Select the first image, and repeat steps 8.5 – 8.9.
-For steps 8.5.1 – 8.5.4, enter the values you got from the translucent channel.
+For steps 8.5.1 – 8.5.4, enter the values for Top, Bottom, and Misalignment compensation you got from the transmitted channel.
 Make sure the destination is the recon folder inside the fluor folder.

 After completing all above steps for all specimens needed to be processed, go through the pending list to make sure all are 16-bit TIF.